DiamondSpin

 • Project

-• Multiple users sit around the table
+• Multiple users sit around the table displaying the common user interface

 • Each user has a different point of view with the associated preferred orientation for readable content